 The Uppity Bike Commuters Collective asks the question “Why do people feel compelled to harm others who are riding bicycles?”
 The seeds of the UBCC were planted through an incident that occurred while working as a bike messenger in Philadelphia.
 An automobile driver rode up next to me at a stop sign and shouted, “ Aren’t you all Uppity!!
 Riding your bike in the street!! ” This stuck in my memory for many years.
 Then in San Francisco, a colleague was run off the road by a Fed Ex truck.
-Thoughts arrived towards making art addressing the bicycling transportation experience.
-These ideas were shared with a circle of fellow bicyclists of multiple identities.
-We decided to celebrate our lives on bicycles.
+Ideas arrived towards making art addressing the bicycling transportation experience.
+These thoughts were shared with a circle of fellow bicyclists of multiple identities.
+Turning the tables, we decided to celebrate our lives on bicycles.
 The Uppity Bike Commuters Collective was created.
 Featuring 5 core members: Professor Crank, Dr. K, The Unicorn, Notorious D.A.V., and Mr. Bubble(S).

 Copyright Uppity Bike Commuters Collective 2019